samanazadi1996/Sam.AutoCommitMessage/README.md

 ## Key Features

 ### Automatic Commit Message Generation
-Sam.AutoCommitMessage automatically generates commit messages based on your changes, saving developers valuable time and effort.
+AutoCommitMessage automatically generates commit messages based on your changes, saving developers valuable time and effort.

 ### Seamless Integration
 The extension integrates smoothly with Visual Studio, providing a user-friendly interface that enhances the overall coding experience.